e30chris/Ansible-ServerDelivery/README.md

 Requirements
 ------------

-  - Server is Debian or RedHat family
+  - Server is Ubuntu, CentOS or Fedora
   - Server has a public facing IP
   - SSH is enabled
   - Each user to be created has a public ssh key in files/